Making “ish” up with Agile karaoke

 • can be used for fun, team-building, to create a shared understanding of Agile techniques, or possibly even as a retrospective technique

 While exploring how Agile Karaoke builds presentation chops, we also touched on the Agile2023 Call for Submissions, which is open until February 12.
-If you’ve got an idea to share, now is the time to get your proposal in and ask for feedback for improving your chances of getting on the program.
+If you’ve got an idea to share, now is the time to get your proposal in and ask for feedback to improve your chances of getting on the program.

 Want to try Agile Karaoke with your team?
 For this meetup, we used the online presentation karaoke decks from theagiledirector.com (also downloadable from github), which come ready-made and organized by a variety of Agile topics.

-Please join us for the next Game On meetup on February 1, where we’ll be playing with Visual Thinking.
+Please join us for the next Game On session, where we’ll be playing and learning with Agile Games.

 Playfully,